Stimulants Addiction Information

 People use drugs for a variety of reasons, but in general they want to change the way they feel.
 Some drugs help calm you down or “quiet the noise,” while others bring up your energy.
 The second group are stimulants, more commonly known as uppers.

-Almost no addiction is intentional.
+Almost no drug addiction is intentional.
 With uppers, it often begins with wanting a little more energy for a special occasion or a difficult task or projects.
 The user loves the way they feel and end up using more and more.

 Many of are addicted to the most common stimulant, caffeine.
 Perhaps you’re the type of person who can’t get your morning started without a cup of coffee.
 Maybe you can’t get through the afternoon without a soda.
 Nicotine is another stimulant that many struggle with, and it can also cause long-term health problems.
 The types of stimulants we’re talking about here, however, can have much more drastic effects on your body and on your life.

 It takes for very little for occasional use of a stimulant, especially the illegal varieties, to escalate into drug abuse and addiction.
 In most cases, addiction treatment programs are the only way to kick the habit … both in a medically safe way and to learn how to quit for long term recovery.Stimulant Addiction Topics

 How Stimulants Work